Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

 |**SPECULATIONS**|
 |----------------|

 I anticipate many iterations of coding and testing will be needed to complete this project.
-I will also b experimenting with the best ways to publish data for Kaylee to recieve on her end with p5.js and tone.js.
+I will also be experimenting with the best ways to publish data for Kaylee to recieve on her end with p5.js and tone.js.

 ---
 ## Week 12: Report 12 #